Voting Rules for Accurate Democracy Election Systems. Elect a Chairman Central Chairperson. Electoral Graphics Other Rules.

 Other Rules

-In Samuel Merrill's 1988 standard-score system, voters rate candidates on a fixed scale, say 0 to 100.
-It then makes each voter's ratings average zero (some ratings become negative).
-It also "normalizes" the variation within a voter's ballot.
-This keeps any one voter from spreading out his ratings to influence the election more than others voters. ["...for each voter separately, replace her ratings ri by their statistical standard scores, i.e., σ ∑
+In 1988, Samuel Merrill published the standard-score system.
+It avoids the obvious problems in plain score voting.
+It lets voters rate candidates on a fixed scale, say 0 to 100.
+It then makes each voter’s ratings average zero (some ratings become negative).
+It also “normalizes” the variation within a voter’s ballot.
+This reduces the chance for a voter to exagerate and spread out her ratings to influence the election more than other voters.

 i = (ri - μ)/σ

-where μ and σ are the mean and standard deviation of the voter's ratings."
-"The standard-score system, because of the complexity of its decision rule, should be recommended only for a mathematically knowledgeable electorate."
-(Merrill, pages 101 and 103) ]
+“The standard-score system, because of the complexity of its decision rule, should be recommended only for a mathematically knowledgeable electorate.”

 Books by Samuel Merrill and Phillip Straffin more fully explain these and less common single-winner rules.
 Detailed definitions and discussions are also online at Lorrie Faith Crannor's site advocating Declared Strategy Voting rules and Blake Cretney's site for Tideman's Ranked Pairs rule and in ACE Project.
 Prof. Han Dorussen includes examples with questions and answers in Rules of the Game for his course on Public Choice Theory.

-A dozen plurality, majority and Condorcet voting rules have been researched by several authors to contrast and compare one-winner voting systems -- the topic of the next page.
+A dozen plurality, majority and Condorcet voting rules have been researched by several authors to contrast and compare one-winner voting systems — the topic of the next page.
 Comparative Data